loopbackio/loopback.io/pages/en/lb2/datasources.json.md

     ```shell
     $ apic create --type datasource
     ?
 Enter the data-source name: mysql-corp
     ?
-Select the connector for mysql: MySQL (supported by StrongLoop)
+Select the connector for mysql-corp: MySQL (supported by StrongLoop)
     ```

     ```shell
     $ slc loopback:datasource
     ?
 Enter the data-source name: mysql-corp
     ?
-Select the connector for mysql: MySQL (supported by StrongLoop)
+Select the connector for mysql-corp: MySQL (supported by StrongLoop)
     ```

-    Follow the prompts to name the datasource and select the connector to use.
+    Respond to the prompts to set data source properties such as database credentials.
-    This adds the new data source to `datasources.json`
+    To change the data source properties, edit `server/datasources.json`.

 2. Edit `server/datasources.json` to add the necessary authentication credentials: typically hostname, username, password, and database name.